-- (1) The Ministry of Government Services will be notified as follows: - (a) within 15 days following every Annual General Meeting of changes/additions to the Board of Directors and; - (b) within 15 days following the Board meeting where changes/additions to the Board of Directors are announced. - (2) Revenue Canada will be notified of changes/additions to the Board of Directors as part of the Charity Return completed by the auditor.
+- (1) Ontario Business Registry will be notified as follows: - (a) within 15 days following every Annual General Meeting of changes/additions to the Board of Directors and: - (b) within 15 days following the Board meeting where changes/additions to the Board of Directors are announced. and; - (c) within 15 days of every AGM of changes/additions to the Board Bylaws - (2) Revenue Canada will be notified of changes/additions to the Board of Directors as part of the Charity Return completed by the auditor.
 The Charity Return will be completed on or before September 30th each year.